d3/d3-shape/README.md

 * You can now render shapes to Canvas by specifying a context (e.g., [*line*.context](#line_context))!
 See [d3-path](https://github.com/d3/d3-path) for how it works.

 * The interpretation of the [cardinal](#cardinal) spline tension parameter has been fixed.
-The default tension is now 0 (corresponding to a uniform Catmull–Rom spline), not 0.7.
+The default cardinal tension is now 0 (corresponding to a uniform Catmull–Rom spline), not 0.7.
 Due to a bug in 3.x, the tension parameter was previously only valid in the range [2/3, 1]; this corresponds to the new corrected range of [0, 1].
 Thus, the new default value of 0 is equivalent to the old value of 2/3, and the default behavior is only slightly changed.

 * To specify a [cardinal](#cardinal) spline tension of *t*, use `line.curve(cardinal, t)` instead of `line.interpolate("cardinal").tension(t)`.